Los Angeles rain leak specialist

 Thermography helps find roof leaksFirst off let me say that if you do currently have a roof leak, you can find roof leaks with an infrared camera.
 I dont give thermography enough credit, but the use of thermography when looking for roof leaks is almost necessary.

 Roof leaks derive from penetrations and damaged roofingMost of us only notice a roof leak by a stain that suddenly appears on our ceilings.
-Preventing roof leaking is effectively taking a common sense approach to a common sense barrier.
-Roof coverings come in all different materials, however, the basic principles are the same with respect to keeping it water tight.
-For the most part, you should consider the roof a large solid covering with holes in it which are supposed to be sealed to prevent leaking.
+Preventing roof leaking is effectively taking a common-sense approach to a common-sense barrier.
+Roof coverings come in all different materials, however, the basic principles are the same with respect to keeping it watertight.
+For the most part, you should consider the roof a large solid covering.
+Within this system are holes that are supposed to be sealed to prevent leaking.

 The roof covering itself can be constructed from a variety of materials.
 Here in Los Angeles, we see them all.